lars1050/csc395-s23/Exercises/ex03-git-branches/readme.md

 As you choose which issues to divide and conquer in your group, keep in mind that you do not want 2 people editing the same file at the same time, since that is likely to lead to merge conflicts.
 Here is a possible plan.

 These issues can now be developed independently without breaking the code:
-- issue2: Modify CartItem
+- issue2 Refactor CartItem
-- issue4: Modify Customer in Order
+- issue4 Refactor Order: modify customer
-- issue9: Modify Main for using and testing the class
+- issue9 Modify Main for using and testing the class

 Once issue 2 is complete,
-- issue5: Refactor Cart
+- issue5 Refactor member variables in Cart

 Once issue 4 is complete,
-- issue8: Create receipt() in Order class
+- issue8 Refactor Order: Create receipt() method

 Once issue 5 is complete,
-- issue6: Create add() method in Cart
+- issue6 Refactor Cart: create add() method

 Once issue 6 is complete,
-- issue7: Create checkout() method in Cart
+- issue7 Refactor Cart: Create checkout() method

 And keep developing Main to try out the new classes. _Of course, this is where Unit Testing would come in!
 The unit tests would be developed along with the code and used to confirm the class is functional before merging it back into the dev branch._